danso0429/custom/README.md

 ## Huds

 most huds are from https://tf2huds.dev/.
 I suggest you to visit it instead of downloading huds from here without searching it.

+Other huds are probably from pktf2.
+She's (or was, since she has almost quitted TF2 too.) good at editing hud, and they all look nice.

 ## z01 file